agourlay/post-on-my-fridge/Readme.md

 This is a non blocking rest API that reads and modify fridges.
 It is built with Spray.io and Slick on a Postgresql database for persistence.
 When an action on a fridge such as creating or moving a post is called, a notification is sent to pomf-pusher via akka-remote to notify all the current fridge´s clients about the new state.
-This technique allows near realtime collaboration on a fridge.
+This technique allows near real time collaboration on a fridge.

 ### pomf-pusher